jonathanwhitedev/python-jack/README.md

 ![Cards Issues](docs/screenshots/line-issue-testing.png)

 - Spacing.
-Lastly anothe issue with the dimensions of the Heroku app was the initial spacing around word sentences and cards that was pushing the game board up high and this was a slight pain for the user to read everything without scrolling up.
+Lastly another issue with the dimensions of the Heroku app was the initial spacing around word sentences and cards that was pushing the game board up high and this was a slight pain for the user to read everything without scrolling up.
 I fixed this my removing the new line (\n) in my generic variable print statements and of course as above making the cards slightly smaller.
 See attached screenshots:

 Space Issues (before)
 ![Space Issues](docs/screenshots/card-issues-testing.png)